Sewerbird/sewerbird.github.io/about.md

 - Wrote a drawing/annotation interface for an Ultrasound Wand for Android
 - Wrote a few applications utilizing OCR and image filtering on images for iOS

-### Programmer at Backwi.re
+### Game Designer at AFM Games

-- 2014-2015 Shanghai
+- 2010-2011 Shanghai
-- My friend Michal started a BAAS startup with myself and his brother
-- Wrote the client API for the service in Javascript
-- Wrote the server for the service in Javascript thanks to Node.js
-- Extensive work with MongoDB
-- Wrote public-facing documentation for the service
+- Chinese art studio wanted to pivot to being a game studio, and asked my friend Blake to hire some staff
+- I was responsible for putting together a design document for an online persistent RTS game
+- Lots of SQL, Excel, and writing
+- The studio imploded after a while, so sadly no released product

+### Student at University of Washington

+- 2005-2009 Seattle
+- BS in 'Applied & Computational Mathematical Sciences'
+- Mostly modelling, algorithms, and graph theory in Java and Scheme.
+- I also took a large number of Linguistics, Education, and Statistics classes